Youth sports teams encourage physical fitness, teamwork, communication, and self-confidence. But they often come with a hefty price tag.

 For instance, playing on a competitive youth ice hockey team often involves more equipment and is more travel-intensive than, say, running with the school track team.

-We talked to Edwards about budgeting tips to keeping your kids’ sports costs in check.
+We talked to Edwards about money budgeting tips for keeping your kids’ sports costs in check.

 Avoid late registration fees